I was recently asked about baleen whales and what techniques they use to collect food.

 Blue Whale, Bryde’s Whale, Fin Whale, Minke Whale, Sei Whale, Humpback Whale

 Members of this family, rorquals, have a unique anatomy that allows them to feed.
-All members of the family have an elastic, pleated tissue that runs along their underside, from the lower jaw to the umbilicus.
-These pleats, or grooves, range from between fifty in sei whales, to ninety in blue whales.
+All family members have an elastic, pleated tissue that runs along their underside, from the lower jaw to the umbilicus.
+These pleats, or grooves, range from between fifty in sei whales to ninety in blue whales.

-Being faster than right whales, rorquals are able to take in large amounts of prey over a shorter time.
+Being faster than right whales, rorquals can take in large amounts of prey over a shorter time.

 The pleated throat allows rorquals to expand the throat like a concertina.
 This allows them to increase the capacity in their mouths when feeding.
 Many tonnes of seawater is filtered in every mouthful.

 The whale lunges forward to capture water and food before forcing the water out in two ways.
 They let the water out through the gap between the sides of the top and bottom jaws.
 They also squeeze the water through the baleen plates on their underside.

 Any organisms captured in the mouth are then pushed down the throat and swallowed.
 They normally use their tongues to take the food off their teeth and down their throat.
 Due to the size of the whale, their tongues are equally large.
 Their tongues have a rough texture and cover the entire floor of their mouth.